BayLibre/iio-capture/README.md

 * call iio-capture with the IP address of the ACME board, and device ID matching the probe.
 * Send a TERM signal to stop recording.
-* The user maybe ask for the date stream to be recorded as a binary of Coma Separated Value file.
+* The user may chose the data stream to be recorded as a binary or Coma Separated Value (CSV) file.

 # Output #